-Following a disclosure, it is possible that a member of the HGCT safeguarding team will be in contact with the staff member who completed a Cause for Concern form to investigate further to see if a referral is required.
+Following a disclosure, it is possible that a member of the HGCT safeguarding team will be in contact with the staff member who completed a Safeguarding Report Form to investigate further to see if a referral is required.

 If any staff member has been affected by a disclosure, HGCT will signpost and support the staff member to seek appropriate support from external agencies where appropriate.